lhaegel/lhaegel.github.io/_pages/about.md

 My field of research is particle physics, and how the properties of fundamental constituents of matter give us indications about the laws of Nature and the content of the Universe.

 I currently study neutrinos, the most elusive and mysterious of all the fundamental particles.
-I am a member of the [DUNE collaboration](https://www.dunescience.org/) in which we build large-scale liquid argon detectors to study neutrino oscillations.
+I am a member of the [RICOCHET](https://www.ip2i.in2p3.fr/teams/manoir/?lang=en) and [DUNE ](https://www.dunescience.org/) collaborations, gathered  to build experiments aiming at detecting this barely-interacting particle.

 More details about my research are available on my [publications](https://inspirehep.net/authors/1348388).

 I make science permeate beyond the lab with projects at the intersection of [art and science](https://lhaegel.github.io/art/).

-For collaboration, internship, thesis or postdoctoral position, please [contact me via e-mail](https://annuaire.in2p3.fr/6470-11492/leila-haegel).
+For collaborations, internships, theses or postdoctoral positions, please [contact me via e-mail](https://annuaire.in2p3.fr/6470-11492/leila-haegel).